asdf-format/asdf-standard/source/known_limits.rst

 be at most 52-bits.

-As of version **1.3.0** of the standard, arbitrary precision integers are supported using `integer <schemas/stsci.edu/asdf/core/integer-1.0.0.html>`_.
+As of version **1.3.0** of the standard, arbitrary precision integers are supported using :ref:`integer <core/integer-1.0.0>`.
 Like all tags, use of this type requires library support.

 Blocks
 ------